Luca Ghiotto: 2020

 In 2020 Ghiotto drove for the new Hitech Grand Prix team alongside Nikita Mazepin.
 He won the sprint race in Budapest and ended up tenth in the standings, five positions behind his Russian teammate.
 Ghiotto left Formula 2 at the end of the season.

 2022

 Ghiotto returned to the 2022 Formula 2 Championship on a one-off return at Monza, replacing Roy Nissany as the Israeli driver was serving a race ban.

 Formula One

 In August 2017, Ghiotto participated in the post-Hungarian Grand Prix test for Williams Martini Racing.

+Formula E

+In April 2023, Ghiotto was announced to drive for the Nissan Formula E Team during the Berlin rookie test, whilst also being confirmed as the team's simulator driver.
+Ghiotto once again drove Formula E machinery during the rookie practice session at the Rome ePrix.
+He then took part in the rookie pre-season test with the team for the 2023–24 season.

+IndyCar Series

+Dale Coyne Racing (2024)

+In April 2024, Ghiotto signed a two-race contract to drive for Dale Coyne Racing with Rick Ware Racing for the races at Barber Motorsports Park and the Indianapolis Motor Speedway road course.
+He later drove for the team at Road America and Laguna Seca.